 The results from Study 3 indicated that application of tDCS over the right SPL modulated the experience of ownership, dependent on the polarity of stimulation.
 Specifically, anodal stimulation led to reduced feelings of ownership over the limb, while cathodal stimulation increased feelings of ownership.
 It should be noted that this was an exploratory study, aiming to link the ReHI to activity in the parietal cortex; future studies should therefore aim to test under which conditions the effect of stimulation holds.
-Our data suggests that stimulation affected the experience of ownership during both the illusion and control conditions, suggestive of a broad effect of stimulation that is not dependent on synchronous visuotactile feedback.
-Previous studies have shown that transcranial magnetic stimulation (TMS) applied to the right temporoparietal junction (TPJ) disrupts the rubber hand illusion for body-like objects (but not other objects) (Tsakiris, Costantini, & Haggard, 2008).
-Clinically, low-frequency repetitive TMS applied to the TPJ may decrease the frequency of auditory hallucinations in patients with a diagnosis of schizophrenia, a symptom frequently linked to loss of agency or ownership over self-generated speech (P. Moseley, Fernyhough, & Ellison, 2013; Slotema, Blom, van Lutterveld, Hoek, & Sommer, 2014).
-Taken together, these findings suggest that non-invasive neurostimulation is capable of affecting the perception of bodily ownership and support the therapeutic potential of neurostimulation in disorders of bodily ownership.
+Our data suggest that transcranial stimulation affected the experience of ownership during both the illusion and control conditions, suggestive of a broad effect of stimulation that is not dependent on synchronous visuotactile feedback.
+This is in line with two recent neurostimulation studies reporting mainly non-illusion-specific effects of anodal stimulation over right PPC (Convento et al., 2018; Lira et al., 2018).